thomaserdmenger/Guestbook-Fullstack/README.md

-# Project: Fullstack Todo App
+# Project: Fullstack Hotel Landing Page with Guest Book

 ## Purpose of the App